FitzwilliamMuseum/ahrc-creative-economy-fellows/_team/joannevine.md

 job-title: Head of Research
 layout: default
 ---
-Jo is the most awesome research head in the world.
+Jo Vine is the Fitzwilliam Museum’s Research Facilitator.
+Jo was previously project manager and research administrator at Anglia Ruskin where she also completed a PhD in English Literature looking at the use of stage props on the early modern stage.

+Jo works with the Fitzwilliam’s researchers to source funding opportunities, plan and prepare research grant applications, and support the delivery of successful projects.